ErikBoesen/bravo/README.md

 This will start a simple server from which to host the dashboard.

-Open up
+## View
+In your favorite browser, open:

     http://localhost:8000

-in your browser to view the dashboard.

-## View
-To view the dashboard, open `index.html` in your favorite browser.
+That's it!
+See you in competition.

 ## License
 Feel free to modify and use code under the terms of the [MIT License](LICENSE).